Some Facts About Medical Practices in the Middle Ages:

 Another Resource to Make Medieval Fantasy More Realistic

 In the later Middle Ages, with the rise of universities and cathedral schools in urban areas across Europe, regulated organizations began to professionalize the trade of the surgeon or barber-surgeon (Siraisi 18).
 In Venice, there was a College of Physicians by 1316 which focused on a wide range of different medical practices (Siraisi 18).
-Bloodletting, however, was by far the most common medical practice throughout the Middle Ages, especially as it was less painful than cautery, and since all humors were believed to be in the blood, and since it was believed that by “disordered complexion” these humors could transform into unwanted secondary humors, bloodletting, or phlebotomy, allowed these unwanted humors to be removed from the body before the liver could produce more clean, pure blood (Siraisi 139).
+Bloodletting, however, was by far the most common medical practice throughout the Middle Ages, especially as it was less painful than cautery.
+Since all humors were believed to be in the blood, and since it was believed that by “disordered complexion” these humors could transform into unwanted secondary humors, bloodletting, or phlebotomy, allowed these unwanted humors to be removed from the body before the liver could produce more clean, pure blood (Siraisi 139).

 Surgical venesection was much more common than leeches for bloodletting, but the use of leeches was still normal (Siraisi 140).
 Precise incisions using knife, lancet or fleam could pinpoint a specific vein more easily than leeches, and for different conditions different veins, as pointed out in the manuals and textbooks of the time, were used (Siraisi 140).
 Medical encyclopedists from the Muslim world who wrote in Arabic were most influential in shaping the medical practices of the West (Siraisi 13).
 Such Muslim authors as Rhazes, Haly Abbas, Avicenna and Albucasis were widely read by Western practitioners, as after the Twelfth-century Renaissance when Aristotle was being rediscovered and reintroduced into Latin via Arabic translations of old Greek texts so too were many Greek texts on medical practices such as those by Galen (Siraisi 13).
 These textbooks and manuals with diagrams and charts informed practitioners on proper ligation of the arm and stemming of the blood; pre- and post-procedure diet, the season of the year, the time of day and position of the moon and planets were also taken into account (Siraisi 140).